omahs/bolt/testnets/holesky/README.md

-However if you're already running a PBS sidecar like [MEV-Boost](https://boost.flashbots.net/) on the same machine then you can avoid the restart by following this steps when starting the Bolt sidecar:
+However if you're already running a PBS sidecar like [MEV-Boost](https://boost.flashbots.net/) on the same machine then you can avoid the restart by following these steps when starting the Bolt sidecar:

 1. Set the `--constraints-proxy-port` flag (or `BOLT_SIDECAR_CONSTRAINTS_PROXY_PORT` env) to the port previously occupied by